tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/examples-ubuntu-packer.md

 ## Converting the Image

 Currently, the raw image can not be built directly from `virtualbox-iso` builder, so we will convert and then compress it.
-(If you are using `qemu` builder type instead of the `virtualbox-iso` builder, then you can skip the conversion step as Packer lets you directly create a raw image.)
+Note, if you are using `qemu` builder type instead of the `virtualbox-iso` builder, then you can skip the conversion step as Packer lets you directly create a raw image.

 First, get the `qemu-img` CLI tool.